Hai567/event-calendar/README.md

 ### Required sign up form keys:

-(It must be type exactly the same)
+(It must be typed exactly the same)

 ```
 email